 Brian McCann has played for two teams during his MLB career; the Atlanta Braves and the New York Yankees.
 During that time he has proven to be one of the better offensive catchers the league has ever seen.

 In ten of the years he’s played, McCann has knocked 20 balls over the fence.
 The feat puts him in distinguished territory with Mike Piazza, Johnny Bench, and Yogi Berra.
+He is truly one of the greats.

 Aside from a mid-career lull that saw his offensive power numbers drop.
 Javy Lopez is one of the more consistent catchers on this list.
 His best season saw him hit 43 home runs and drive in 109 RBIs.